Sri Lanka's top court stays president's order to sack parliament

 Sirisena did not have the authority to sack parliament, according to a constitutional amendment passed in 2015, the petitioners said.

-Sirisena’s supporters said the coalition government had failed to deliver on its promises and an election was the best course
+Sirisena’s supporters said the coalition government had failed to deliver on its promises and an election was the best course.

+Sirisena soon after the court decision met the security council in a bid to maintain peace and order, local media said.

+Nimal Siripala, an ally of Sirisena said an application will be made to the Supreme Court to refer the matter for the five-member full bench.
+The Tuesday verdict was decided by a three-member bench.

 The instability in the island nation of 21 million people has raised concerns for its economy, already expanding at its slowest pace in more than a decade.